charlesll/i-melt/README.md

-# neuravi
+# i-Melt

-(c) Charles Le Losq, lelosq@ipgp.fr
+(c) 2021 Charles Le Losq, lelosq@ipgp.fr

+## LICENSE

-MIT licence
+Any material in this repository is under the MIT licence

+See MIT license file for details

 ## REQUIREMENTS

-- Python 3.7 + Jupyter stack
-- pytorch
-- numpy
-- pandas
-- scipy
-- matplotlib
-- mpltern
-- tqdm
+see requirements.txt file

-The model and useful functions are contained in the neuravi.py file.
+The model and useful functions are contained in the imelt.py file.

 ## Data